kframework/matching-logic-prover/README.md

 and engineering constraints we were unable to fix.
 Still, in this material, we provide two versions of our project.

-In the `separation-logic` directory, a number of representative tests denoted smoke tests are verified correctly.
+In the `separation-logic` directory, a majority of the SLCOMP tests are verified correctly.
+These include examples with mutual recursion, framing, abstracting variables, and footprint analysis.

+In the `separation-logic-2` directory, a few additional SLCOMP tests are verified.
 These include examples with mutual recursion, framing, abstracting variables, and footprint analysis.

 In the `linear-temporal-logic` directory, we prove the LTL axioms that require induction.